 b) Oxygen analyzer filter: Oxygen analyzer is an instrument which is used to measure oxygen content in enclosed area.
 It consists of a probe fitted with an integrated air filter to remove dirt from the air drawn.

-c) Cartridge filter: This type of filters are used for portable generators, auxiliary compressors and power pack on board and can be used for fuel oil and lube oil filtration.
-They are normally of disposable type and can be used only once.
+c) Cartridge filter: This type of filters are used for portable generators, auxiliary compressors and a power pack on board and can be used for fuel oil and lube oil filtration.
+They are usually of the disposable type and can be used only once.